 Frequently asked questions

-The initiative to develop the Principles started after UNEP FI conducted a series of research studies from 2006 to 2009.
-The research focused on risks and opportunities in the insurance business associated with ESG issues.1
+The initiative to develop the Principles began with a series of research studies conducted by UNEP FI from 2006 to 2009.
+The research focused on risks and opportunities in the insurance business associated with ESG issues.

 In 2011, UNEP FI convened consultation meetings in Africa, Asia, Europe, Latin America and the Caribbean, Middle East and North Africa, North America, and Oceania to obtain global input on the draft Principles.
 The meetings engaged over 500 senior representatives from the insurance industry, government and regulators, intergovernmental and non-governmental organisations, business and industry associations, academia and the scientific community.
 Thereafter, UNEP FI produced the final Principles.